Memory Care FAQ

 What can I do when my loved one says things that are not true?

-When speaking with a loved one, the most important thing you can do is avoid arguing with them.
-Even if you think you’re “helping” by explaining things to your loved one, he or she will likely not comprehend and become even more irritated as a result.
+When speaking with a loved one, the most important thing you can do is to avoid arguing with them.
+Even if you think you’re “helping” by explaining things to your loved one, he or she will likely not comprehend and become even more irritated.

 What is the reasoning behind offering dolls and stuffed toys to individuals with dementia?